Advection

 During advection, a fluid transports some conserved quantity or material via bulk motion.
 The fluid's motion is described mathematically as a vector field, and the transported material is described by a scalar field showing its distribution over space.
 Advection requires currents in the fluid, and so cannot happen in rigid solids.
 It does not include transport of substances by molecular diffusion.

 Advection is sometimes confused with the more encompassing process of convection, which is the combination of advective transport and diffusive transport.

-In meteorology and physical oceanography, advection often refers to the transport of some property of the atmosphere or ocean, such as heat, humidity (see moisture) or salinity.
+In meteorology it is the transfer by the wind of an atmospheric mass.

 Advection is important for the formation of orographic clouds and the precipitation of water from clouds, as part of the hydrological cycle.